zebular13/ChickenLanguageDataset/README.md

 This project was inspired by [Con Slobodchikoff](http://chasingdoctordolittle.com)'s incredible [work with prairie dogs](https://www.youtube.com/watch?v=y1kXCh496U0).

 ## This dataset contains two types of data:
-1. Single vocalizations done by a single chicken, intended for translation
+1. Single vocalizations done by a single chicken, intended for "translation" to its human equivalent.
-2. Longer segments of audio recorded that may include multiple chickens (for instance, data recorded in the coop of a poultry farm) that can provide a general sense of chicken well-being
+2. Longer segments of audio recorded that may include multiple chickens (for instance, data recorded in the coop of a poultry farm) that can provide a general sense of chicken well-being.

 ## Current vocalizations studied:
 1. Greeting.
 I believe this to be dependent on the person or animal being greeted, as chickens are thought to give distinct names to different people.